 You Can Count On An Accurate And Unbiased Inspection Report

 NJ Pool Inspector provides a detailed inspection report, with pictures and recommended maintenance when needed.
 Sometimes major concerns are revealed during a pool inspection.
-A 100% guarantee of satisfaction with our report is offered.
 If you are purchasing a home with a swimming pool or live in a home with a pool, a thorough inspection of the pool and spa are recommended.
 Call NJ Pool Inspector at 201-658-8881 today for a professional evaluation of the condition of your swimming pool.